Divyesh06/anvil_live_changes/README.md

 1. This extension has only been tested on Chrome yet and may not support all browsers
 2. You may need to press the keyboard shortcut 2-3 times before the changes show up (Not sure why this happens yet)
 3. Only changes to Code are supported.
 Any change made through Design will not show up
+4. Please be on the Anvil Editor tab while pressing the keyboard shortcut